What is: Mayoiga

 Definition and Context

-Mayoiga, also known as “The Lost Village”, is a mystery and suspense anime that aired in 2016.
-The series was directed by Tsutomu Mizushima and written by Mari Okada, bringing an intriguing narrative that explores themes such as the search for a ideal place and the dark secrets that can emerge in an isolated community.
-The story revolves around a group of people who, looking for a new beginning, decide to venture into a mysterious village that supposedly offers a perfect getaway.
+Mayoiga, also known as "The Lost Village," is a mystery and suspense anime that aired in 2016.
+Directed by Tsutomu Mizushima and written by Mari Okada, the series delivers an intriguing narrative that explores themes such as the search for a perfect place and the dark secrets that can emerge in an isolated community.
+The story revolves around a group of people who, seeking a new beginning, decide to venture into a mysterious village that supposedly offers a perfect retreat.
 However, as they settle in, they begin to realize that the village hides dark secrets that defy their expectations and desires.
 The suspenseful atmosphere and character development are central elements that keep viewers intrigued throughout the series.

 Anime Production